heatcrypto/heatwallet/README.md

 Your fully functional wallet for HEAT, Bitcoin, FIMK, NXT, ARDOR and Ethereum (with partial ERC20 support).

-with integrated HEAT Asset Exchange. with integrated HEAT block explorer with embeded HEAT p2p server
+- with integrated HEAT Asset Exchange
+- with integrated HEAT block explorer
+- with embeded HEAT p2p server

 ## Tldr;